BeckResearchLab/plasmid_circos_plot/README.md

 # plasmid_circos_plot
-Circos plot showing possible recombination sites from NCBI all plasmid database
+Circos plot and summary charts describing possible recombination sites from NCBI all plasmid database

 ### You will need:
 * circos